Ruhma Carter: Development

-Introduction
+Introduction and characterisation

 The BBC described Ruhma as "a midwife who promises to deliver a refreshing perspective on all things pregnancy related."
-In an interview with the BBC, Patel stated that Ruhma is "a woman's woman" and that Ruhma believes "a pregnant woman will and can have a very joyous and natural experience and that we should embrace the female body".
+In an interview with the BBC, Patel stated that her character is "a woman's woman" and that Ruhma believes a pregnant woman should have an enjoyable and natural experience.
 Patel added that her character wants to promote more midwife-led home births and that she will fight a good fight for her cause.
-Ruhma is introduced as a former colleague of Emma Reid's (Dido Miles), where she acted as her sonographer.
-Upon her arrival at the Mill, she shared scenes with Valerie Pitman (Sarah Moyle) and Sid Vere (Ashley Rice) where she helps a pregnant patient.

-Characterisation

-On Ruhma's BBC profile, she was described as forthright, opinionated and working class, adding that these traits help to cover her "grim past".
-The profile explained that Ruhma is more comfortable in the company of women, but that she is not nervous when around men.
+When Ruhma is introduced, she was characterised as a forthright, opinionated and working class person.
+It was said that these traits help to cover her "grim past".
+Her first BBC profile explained that Ruhma is more comfortable in the company of women, but noted that she is not nervous when around men.
 Ruhma loves bargains and enjoys shopping at charity shops and car boot sales, but is also interested in opera, classical music and live performances, but does not have the money to pursue those interests.
 In regards to raising her children, the profile stated that Ruhma raised them in a "rather liberal" way as opposed to her own upbringing.
 The profile added that Ruhma is "outgoing, funny, extremely warm and very front-foot" and that she has a great sense of humour.

 Patel stated that Ruhma is a good person.
-She stated that Ruhma's job is important to her, describing it as "her rock", adding that "when she was leaving her abusive marriage, raising her kids as a single mum, her husband Heston dying – her job was the one thing she could lose herself in".
-She also said that Ruhma finds joy in being a midwife and that it is everything to her.
-After the death of her husband Heston, Patel stated that Ruhma is "lonely, and is still relatively young", and would "like the idea of finding love again, but she'd also be nervous".
-When Ruhma is suspended from her job, Patel noted the tough time that her character has gone through, describing it as "a terrible time" and the lowest point for her character.
+She said that Ruhma's job is important to her, describing it as "her rock".
+She explained that when Ruhma was leaving her abusive marriage, raising her kids as a single mother, and through her grief for Heston, Ruhma's job was "everything for her and the one thing she could lose herself in".
+When Ruhma is suspended from her job, Patel noted the tough time that her character has gone through, describing it as "a terrible time" and the lowest point for her.
 Patel commented: "She was trying to help someone, and it backfired, and now Carrie and Doug have blamed her for the traumatic birth of their son".
+Over her tenure, scenes see Ruhma become slightly "over familiar and needy".